bojanstef/bojanstef.github.io/_projects/easycoins.markdown

 ---
 layout: project
+header: "Convenience Developer"
 title:  "Easycoins"
-categories: project
+permalink: "/easycoins"
+description: "<a href='https://easycoins.github.io/index' target=''\_blank'>Easycoins</a> is a website to follow Ether to USD exchange rate graphs in a quick fullscreen view."
 ---
 <a href="https://easycoins.github.io/index" target="\_blank">Easycoins</a> is a website to follow Ether to USD exchange rate graphs in a quick fullscreen view.
-Coupled with this <a href="https://github.com/liquidx/webviewscreensaver" target="\_blank">web view screensaver</a> Easycoins makes for a nice screensaver on all screen sizes.

 # Tools used
 - HTML